itsbenter/ResourcefulFriends/Documentation/Compatibility.md

 ## Petalkin

-In concept Petalkin appearances would chane based on the forages in the area.
-This means mod that adds ability to build Barn in area with distinct forages should get a compatibility patch.
-So far two mods has been identified.
+In concept Petalkin appearances would change based on the forages in the area.
+Mods that add ability to build Barn in area with distinct forages should get a compatibility patch.
+So far two mods have been identified.

 1. [Visit Mount Vapius](https://www.nexusmods.com/stardewvalley/mods/9600)
 2. [Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)